chenxiaolong/ipmi-fan-control/README.md

 **2022-11-04 Update**: This project is no longer in active development because I no longer have a Supermicro motherboard that requires more granular fan control.
 However, the project is feature complete and I will continue to do maintenance work, like updating dependencies and creating binary repos for new Linux distro releases.
 The underlying fan control IPMI commands have not changed across 5 generations of motherboards.
 It's unlikely that ipmi-fan-control will stop working on any currently supported motherboards.

+**2024-04-14 Update**: I am archiving this repo and no longer plan to keep the binary repos up to date for new distro releases.
+Folks who want to continue using this project should build it from source.
+As mentioned in the previous update, this project is feature complete and is unlikely to suddenly stop working.

 Installation
 ------------